Need a Car Accident Lawyer in Atlanta, Georgia?

 How Long Will It Take to Receive My Auto Accident Settlement?

 In Georgia, insurance companies have up to 40 days to settle a claim.
 After you approve their decision, you can expect a check within six weeks to four months.

-There are many ways that an attorney can help you navigate the legal process.
+There are many ways that an attorney can help you navigate your legal options.

 How Much Can I Get For A Whiplash Injury?

 If you experience whiplash symptoms, you can file a claim and expect to receive around $3,000-$10,000 in a settlement.